will-rowe/fieldbioinformatics/README.md

 artic -v
 ```

-Now try the unit tests
+Now try the unit tests.

 ```
 pytest -s artic/*_unit_test.py
 ```

-You can also try the functional tests
+You can also try the functional tests.

 ```
 ./test-runner.sh nanopolish